-Objective C-C T -2.
-1: Improve bus transit services to and within the Coastal Zone.
+Objective C-CT-2.1: Improve bus transit services to and within the Coastal Zone.

-Objective C-C T -2.
-2: Increase the share of home based work or commute trips taken by public transit.
+Objective C-CT-2.2: Increase the share of home based work or commute trips taken by public transit.

-Objective C-C T -2.
-3: Increase the share of home based work or commute trips taken by seniors, persons with disabilities, youth and persons with limited incomes so that they may participate in a full range of activities.
+Objective C-CT-2.3: Design, implement, and maintain a transit system that serves seniors, persons with disabilities, youth and persons with limited incomes so that they may participate in a full range of activities.